-- a.
-Regional Fee: In the preliminary, quarterfinal and semi-final and final regional tournaments, each Referee and Umpire shall receive a fee of \$61.00 per match.
-Line Judges shall receive a fee of \$20.00 per match worked. - b.
-Sectional Fee: In the sectional tournaments, each Referee and Umpire appointed by the IHSA shall receive a fee of \$76.00 per match worked.
-Line Judges shall receive a fee of \$20.00 per match worked. - c.
-State Final Fee: In the state final tournament each appointed Referee and Umpire should receive a flat fee of \$544.00.
-Each Line Judge shall receive a flat fee of \$104.00.
-In addition, each Official and Line Judge who actually incurs an overnight lodging expense, shall receive a \$60.00 lodging allowance for each of the three (3) nights lodging upon receipt and approval from the IHSA Administrator. - d.
-State Final Officials Coordinator: The Coordinator shall receive \$125.00 a day.
-In addition, the Coordinator shall receive an overnight lodging expense of \$60.00 per night for a maximum of three (3) nights upon receipt and approval from the IHSA Administrator. - B. Scorers and Timers: The local manager will hire scorers and timers.
+- 1. Regional Fee: The games played on Monday, June 7 at the higher seed, the host school hires and pays for the officials.
+The games played on Tuesday, June 8 and Thursday, June 10, the IHSA will assign officials, to be paid by the host school.
+R1 & R2 shall receive a fee of \$63.00 per match.
+Host school hires line judges and shall receive a minimum of \$20.00 per match worked, to be paid by the host school.
+No official reimbursement. - 2.
+Sectional Fee: In the sectional tournaments, each R1 and R2 and line judges appointed by the IHSA shall receive a fee of \$78.50 per match.
+Officials will be paid by the school.
+No official reimbursement.
+Line judges shall receive a minimum of \$40.00 per match worked, to be paid by the host school.

+- 3. State Final Fee: In the state final tournament each appointed Referee and Umpire should receive a flat fee of \$560.00.
+Each Line Judge shall receive \$107.00 per day.
+Officials will be paid by the IHSA via ArbiterPay. - 4.
+State Final Officials Coordinator: The Coordinator shall receive \$125.00 a day. - B. Scorers and Timers: The local manager will hire scorers and timers.
 Experienced adults are recommended as scorers and times.
-The host school shall pay all local workers including the scorers and times from the host school allowance.

-C. Line Judges: Regional managers will provide (2) two line judges, a scorer, a libero tracker, and a timer.
+The host school shall pay all local workers including the scorers and times from the host school allowance. - C. Line Judges: Regional managers will provide (2) two-line judges, a scorer, a libero tracker, and a timer.
 It is recommended that the regional manager hire a licensed official for the line judge positions.
 Local officials' associations or assignors can be used to help find officials to fill these roles.
 If a licensed official is not available, line judges must be at least 18 years of age and may not be a member of a competing boys' volleyball team.
 It is recommended that the line judges be adults and wear a white, short-sleeve polo shirt, dark slacks and black or white shoes and socks.
 Line judges may use flags.